-Could This Mushroom Be The Key to Beautiful Skin?
+Could Shiitake Mushroom Be the Key to Beautiful Skin?

-Reishi, cordyceps, lion’s mane, chaga…there’s a lot to love about these top four functional mushrooms – but perhaps you’ve been left wondering about the many benefits of the other fungi out there?
+Reishi, cordyceps, lion’s mane, chaga…there’s a lot to love about these top four functional mushrooms.
+Perhaps you’ve been left wondering about the many benefits of the other fungi out there.

-After all, with a species count bordering on the millions — and many of those edible – the fungi in your mug of Mushroom Coffee and in the produce section of your local market barely scratches the surface.
+After all, with a species count bordering on the millions — and plenty of edible mushrooms in the mix — the fungi in your mug of Mushroom Coffee and in the produce section of your local market barely scratches the surface.

 Sometimes the “new new” health food has been sitting right under our noses this whole time.